ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

 }
 ```

-Next, add a function called `getCurrentMessage` that allows users or contracts to easily query our contract for the latest message sent by a specified chain.
+Next, add a function called `getCurrentMessage` that allows users or contracts to easily query the contract for the latest message sent by a specified chain.

 ```solidity
 // Check the current message from another chain.